Title

 Landowner and Tenant Considerations

-A landowner typically expects rental rates to cover the real estate taxes, cost of land maintenance (fence repair, water source costs, weed control/management, etc.), insurance and any interest in the investment if the land is being purchased.
-A landowner should be able to cover all out-of-pocket expenses from the rental payment; however, in some cases, this may be unrealistic due to current range and pasture values
+landowner typically expects rental rates to cover the real estate taxes, cost of land maintenance (fence repair, water source costs, weed control/management, etc.), insurance and any interest in the investment if purchased land from the rental payment.
+A landowner should be able to cover all out-of-pocket expenses from the rental payment; however, in some cases this may be unrealistic due to current range and pasture values

-A tenant should determine the level of affordability to rent a pasture based on current livestock market values, availability and costs of alternative feeds and availability of other pastures within a reasonable distance.
-Basically, tenants need to know what they can afford based on their return per head or herd and projected annual budget.
+tenant should determine the level of affordability to rent a pasture based on current livestock market values, availability and costs of alternative feeds, and availability of other pastures within a reasonable distance.
+Basically, tenants needs to know what they can afford based on their return per head or herd and projected annual budget.

 Renting by the Acre